 Family and carers play a key role in palliative care and are considered part of the team.
 As a carer, you can work with the palliative care team to ensure you understand, and are included in, decisions about the care and treatment of the person you care for.

 The person you are caring for must give written consent before the palliative care team can talk with you about their care when they are not present.
 This consent and your contact details should be formally recorded in the individual’s case file.

 The goal of palliative care is to improve quality of life for both the person with cancer, and their family and carers.
 The palliative care team will help identify services that can offer emotional and practical support to you in your caring role.
-Ask your health care team who to contact in an emergency or after hours.

 Finding support as a carer